Skip to main content

 This audio is generated by an AI tool.

-SINGAPORE: Singapore's leaders sent congratulatory messages to China on Friday (Oct 3) to commemorate the 35th anniversary of diplomatic relations between the two countries.
+SINGAPORE: Singapore and China's leaders exchanged congratulatory messages on Friday (Oct 3) to commemorate the 35th anniversary of diplomatic relations between the two countries.

 The Republic of Singapore and the People's Republic of China established diplomatic relations on Oct 3, 1990.